ZakBrinlee/AWS-Cert-Learning/Cloud Practioner/prepare-for-the-aws-certified-cloud-practioner-certification-exam/billing-and-pricing.md

 - Developer
   - 29$ per month starting or 3% of monthly AWS usage
   - 1 primary contact to submit tech support requests
-  - SLA for 12 hours for inpaired and 24 hours for general guidance
+  - SLA for 12 hours for impaired and 24 hours for general guidance
 - Business
   - $100 a month or 10% of monthly AWS usage
   - Unlimited # of contacts can open unlimited support tickets
-  - Full access to AWS Trusted Advisor Cehcks
+  - Full access to AWS Trusted Advisor Checks
   - 24/7 phone, email, and chat support
   - Common 3rd party application integration support
   - 1 hour response time for impaired and 24 hours for general guidance